Uniformly Bounded State Estimation over Multiple Access Channels: Error-Free Communication over -User MAC

-\begin{remark} This result is a nonstochastic analogue of Shannon information-theoretic characterizations of the ordinary capacity region \cite{slepianWolf1973}.
+\begin{remark} In contrast to \cite{nairITW2019}, where the two-transmitter MAC system with a common message was considered, this work provides a coding theorem for the general case of $M$-user MAC.
+This result is a nonstochastic analogue of Shannon information-theoretic characterization of the ordinary capacity region \cite{slepianWolf1973}.
 Apart from its multi-letter nature and the use of nonstochastic rather than Shannon information, there are several other notable differences.
 Firstly, the inequalities are on each individual rate, and not the sum rate.
-Secondly, the conditioning argument in (14) involves only the auxiliary variable U, and not any of the channel input sequences.
-Finally, this characterization is valid for finite block-lengths $n$, not just $n\to\infty$.
-These differences originate from the zero-error requirement on our system, as well as the definition of conditional $I_*$. \end{remark}
+Secondly, the conditioning argument in (\ref{ineq:2}) involves only the auxiliary variable U, and not any of the channel input sequences.
+Finally, this characterization is valid for finite block-lengths $n$, not just as $n\to\infty$.

-If we are allowed to use arbitrarily long blocks, i.e. $n \rightarrow \infty $, then the relevant {\em zero-error capacity region} $\mcC_0$ is given by